 How to eat out with kids in Rome

 Restaurants in Rome are super child-friendly.
-As long as you book ahead and mention you have a kid, all will be taken care of for you.
-There are no restrictions on bringing children of any age into restaurants at any time of the day – incuding babies – there is always a high chair (“seggiolone” pronounced SEJ-uh-lone-eh) available, and the waitstaff will bend over backwards to make your baby or child welcome, even to the point of making and bringing the kids’ food even before the adults’ appetizers (“pasta al pomodoro” being the default dish), or sending to the kitchen to make special baby food (“pappa”).
+As long as you book ahead and mention you have a child, all will be taken care of for you.
+There are no restrictions on bringing children of any age into restaurants at any time of the day – incuding babies – there is always a high chair (“seggiolone” pronounced SEJ-uh-lone-eh) available, and the waitstaff will bend over backwards to make your baby or child welcome, even to the point of making and bringing the kids’ food even before the adults’ appetizers (“pasta al pomodoro” – tomato pasta – being the default dish), or sending to the kitchen to make special baby food (“pappa“).
 People are also very tolerant even if your kid starts acting out.

 If you have a toddler, there are also places available with a play pen/ball pit etc. so you can release them into the soft play area and relax with a beer and a pizza.
 One such place is Bucky pizzeria at Via dei Duranti 152, just a few minutes’ walk from Monti Tiburtini metro station.
 Nice house wine, Great German pilsner on draft, friendly staff, and pretty good pizzas for a good price.
 The tables are arranged around the soft play zone so you can relax while still keeping an eye on your beloved playing.